 Halong Bay (literally: “descending dragon bay”) is a popular travel destination in Quang Ninh Province, Vietnam which is famous for its natural beauty and thousands of limestone islands and islets.
-This breathtaking UNESCO heritage site has recently received the honor of being named one of the New Seven Natural Wonders of the world and is not surprisingly one of the most popular attractions in Vietnam.
+This breathtaking UNESCO heritage site has recently received the honor of being named one of the New Seven Natural Wonders of the world.
+Therefore, it is not surprisingly one of the most attractive destinations in Vietnam.
 Most visitors need little convincing to visit, but the array of cruise options can be daunting as hundreds of boats ply across the waters of Halong Bay each day.
-Here is some quick tips can make your trip better.
-Halong bay cruise Vietnam
+Here is some essential tips for exploring Halong Bay, Vietnam.

 Don’t kill your budget for Halong Bay, but don’t be a cheapskate.
 You do not need to book with a luxury operator to have a nice cruise, but if you book at the budget level it is hard to know what to expect in terms of service, food, safety, and accommodations.